aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xltx-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLTX to DOC on Android via Java or Online App" h2="Transform XLTX to DOC within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+XLTX to DOC conversion is a useful feature for Android applications.
+It allows users to convert their XLTX files to DOC format, which is a widely used document format.
+This conversion is especially useful for applications that require documents to be shared or edited.

+<h2>How Aspose.Total Helps for XLTX to DOC Conversion</h2>
- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLTX to DOC conversion feature inside your Android applications.
-In the first step you can export XLTX to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOC.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs.
+It includes two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java, which can be used to convert XLTX to DOC.

+The first step is to export XLTX to PDF by using Aspose.Cells for Android via Java.
+This API provides a wide range of features for working with Excel files, including the ability to export XLTX to PDF.
+After that, Aspose.PDF for Android via Java can be used to convert PDF to DOC.
+This API provides a range of features for working with PDF files, including the ability to convert PDF to DOC.

+By using Aspose.Total for Android via Java, developers can easily integrate XLTX to DOC conversion feature into their Android applications.
+This package of APIs provides a powerful and easy-to-use solution for converting XLTX to DOC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}